nordeim/wool-sneakers-mvp/docs/prompts.md

 awesome meticulous job so far. please update @README.md and @CLAUDE.md with the recent changes to the codebase, lessons learnt, troubleshooting tips, new anti-patterns and pitfalls to avoid.

+---

+awesome meticulous job so far. please keep up the good work. now, review the changes to @README.md as captured in @recent_updates.md and restore back relevant sections and lines that are still valid with the recent code changes.